How’s the weather?

 Unlike some parts of Japan, Shimane truly experiences all four seasons.

-However, this quickly turns into the rainy season; this mean relatively warm temperatures but–you guessed it–lots of rain, especially as it approaches October and November.
+However, it quickly becomes the rainy season; this means relatively warm temperatures, but – you guessed it – lots of rain, especially as it approaches October and November.
 Autumn is a favorite season for many, bringing warm, sunny days and long, cool evenings.
 In November, the trees turn vivid shades of red, orange, and yellow.

 Winter starts in December, although the real cold hits in early January, bringing with it snow, cold northerly winds, and grey winter days.
 The first snow usually falls in mid-December and continues intermittently until early March.
 Up to a meter of snow can fall in the mountain regions, though less usually falls closer to the shore.
-Japanese homes do not have central heating and possess minimal insulation (due to the summer heat), so winter can be quite cold, but you learn tricks to deal with it.
+Japanese homes do not have central heating, and possess minimal insulation (due to the summer heat), so winter can be quite cold (but you can learn tricks to deal with it).

 When spring arrives in March/April, the cherry trees come alive with bursting blossoms and beautiful colors.
-This new life coincides with the start of the school year and brings renewed enthusiasm.
-It’s a great time of year when everyone shakes off the winter heads outdoors.
+This new life coincides with the start of the school year, and brings renewed enthusiasm to students and teachers alike.
+It’s a great time of year when everyone shakes off the winter and heads outdoors.

 How many people live in Shimane?

-Despite this, Shimane has three ‘urban centers’ on the coast spread through the prefecture containing 60% of Shimane’s population: Matsue, Izumo, and Hamada, which you’re never more than 2 hours from.
+Despite this, Shimane has three ‘urban centers’ spread along the coast, containing 60% of the population: Matsue, Izumo, and Hamada (by car, you’re never more than two hours away from one of them).
 Matsue and Izumo have cinemas, malls, fast food, and a small but active nightlife.
 Hamada is smaller in comparison, but still boasts a wide selection of business and facilities.